clojure/clojure/clojure.markdown

 ### _nil_
 `nil` is a possible value of any data type in Clojure (since primitives are always boxed). `nil` has the same value as Java `null`.
-The Clojure conditional system is based around `nil`/non-nil, with `nil` representing the value of logical false in conditional tests.
+The Clojure conditional system is based around `nil`/non-nil, with `nil` representing the value of logical false in conditional tests - anything else is logical true.
 In addition, `nil` is used as the end-of-sequence sentinel value in the sequence protocol.

 ### _Nums_
 All Clojure numbers are derived from clojure.lang.Num, which in turn is derived from java.lang.Number.
 There are 4 types: